-BS 204CC/DC Gospels (independent study)\
+BS 204 Gospels (independent study)

 A study of the earthly life of Christ as revealed in the four Gospels.
-Attention is given to the political, religious, Biblical, and geographical backgrounds.
+Attention is given to the political, religious, biblical, and geographical backgrounds.
 A chronology of events and a harmony of the Gospels are established.
-Biblical passages as well as the Gospel's character and purpose and Christ's person and ministry are analyzed.
+Biblical passages are analyzed.
+The character and purpose of the Gospels and the Person and ministry of Christ is analyzed.